bettingonsuccess/bettingonsuccess/content/post/risk-is-your-best-friend.md

 _The Greatest Risk is not being able to try again_

 Imagine you start a business.
 Imagine that business fails.
 The business cost you 2 months worth of savings.
 This is a cheap failure.
 You can wait another 2 months and try again at the same thing or try something new.
 Now if you had invested 100% of all your money and taken a second mortgage on your house then failure would have left you in a position that you couldn't try again.
+This is related to [Diversification](http://www.bettingonsuccess.com/post/diversification "Diversification"), something we'll discuss later.